MUnique/OpenMU/docs-website/docs/server-features/bots.md

 ### Company and rhythm

 Bots hunt in parties of two to five, grouped by level so the whole party can hunt the leader's maps.
+Each party holds exactly one energy elf buffer and one of each build at most, and buffers never hunt solo.
+Generation sizes the buffer count to the expected party count.
 The elf heals, the buffs are shared, the party experience bonus applies.
 Parties re-form every hour.

 A player may invite a bot into their own party: it accepts after a human-like pause of a few seconds, as long as it is not in the middle of an errand.
 There is